Home Humidity Problems Maintaining Proper Humidity | HVAC Health

 HIGH HUMIDITY 60 % +.
 Within the last month, I moved into a new house.
 It has dry walls and not plaster walls.
 The furnace and hot water tank were installed a week or so before we moved in to the house.
 Last week we determined that there is a humidity issue when the windows were sweating.
 We are trying to determine the source of the humidity.
 The contractor feels it may be the high efficiency furnace.
 I have a Lennox g61mp.
 The combustion air is pulled from within the un finished basement.
 Should the air be pulled from the outside?
 The gases are vented via PVC pipe which slopes back to the furnace.

 Could the furnace be causing the humidity problem?
-If yes, what could be causing the humidity problem?
+If no, what else could be causing the humidity problem?
 The installer said it is not the furnace.

 - Saturday, 20 December 2008 21:06